-November 30, 2021 November 30, 2020
+August 31, 2022 August 31, 2021

 \$ \$

 CASH PROVIDED BY (USED IN):

 OPERATING ACTIVITIES

-Net loss for the period (803,654) (1,488,221)
+Net loss for the period (301,627) (318,866)

-Adjusted for items not affecting cash: , , , , ,
+Adjusted for items not affecting cash:

-Gain on sale of marketable securities - (100,750)

-Shares issued for general exploration expenditures 20,000 107,750
+Shares issued for exploration and evaluation expenditures - 20,000

-Share-based payments - 160,000

-(783,654) (1,321,221)
+(301,627) (298,866)

 Changes in non-cash working capital balances:

-Amounts receivable (51,291) (30,529)
+Amounts receivable (15,076) (21,851)

-Taxes receivable 29,884 (54,450)
+Taxes receivable 23,832 36,564 17,577

-Prepaid expenses 14,739 21,276

-Accounts payable and accrued liabilities (12,816) (50,191)
+Prepaid expenses Accounts payable and accrued liabilities 36,564 142,134 27,319 25,820

+Those with payable and accided habilities 1 12,101 20,020

-Cash used in operating activities (803,138) (1,435,115)
+Cash used in operating activities (114,173) (250,001)

 FINANCING ACTIVITIES

-Shares issued for cash 1,350,000 1,478,434

-Shares issued from exercise of warrants 62,900 -
+Shares issued from exercise of warrants - 9,000

-Share issuance costs (87,594) (38,132)

-Cash provided by financing activities 1,325,306 1,440,302
+Cash provided by financing activities - 9,000

-CHANGE IN CASH 522,168 5,187
+CHANGE IN CASH (114,173) (241,001)

-CASH, BEGINNING OF YEAR 274,111 301,749
+CASH, BEGINNING OF YEAR 155,663 274,111

-CASH, END OF PERIOD 796,279 306,936
+CASH, END OF PERIOD 41,490 33,110

-SUPPLEMENTAL CASH DISCLOSURES:
+SUPPLEMENTAL CASH DISCLOSURES: Interest paid

-Interest paid Income taxes paid - - -
+Income taxes paid - -

 NON-CASH INVESTING AND FINANCING TRANSACTIONS:

-20 000 107 750

-· · · · · · · · · · · · · · · · · · · ,

-Fair value of shares issued for general exploration Fair value of finder warrants issued 20,000 105,161 107,750 25,831
+Fair value of shares issued for exploration and

+evaluation expenditures - 20,000

+Fair value of finder warrants issued -

-The accompanying notes are an integral part of these financial statements
+The accompanying notes are an integral part of these unaudited financial statements.

-NATURE OF OPERATIONS
+1. NATURE OF OPERATIONS AND GOING CONCERN

 Portofino Resources Inc. ("the Company") was incorporated on June 14, 2011, under the laws of British Columbia.
 The address of the Company's corporate office and its principal place of business is Suite 520, 470 Granville Street, Vancouver, British Columbia, Canada.
 The Company's shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "POR".
-On October 10, 2018, the Company incorporated a subsidiary under the laws of Argentina, Portofino Argentina, which is an inactive entity with no transactions occurring during the six-month period ended November 30, 2021.
+On October 10, 2018, the Company incorporated a subsidiary under the laws of Argentina, Portofino Argentina, which is an inactive entity with no transactions occurring during the three-month period ended August 31, 2022.
 The subsidiary is owned 95% by the Company and 5% by the Company's chief executive officer.

-The Company's principal business activities include the acquisition and exploration of mineral property assets.
-As at November 30, 2021, the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
-The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the properties or realizing proceeds from their disposition.
+The Company's principal business activities include the acquisition and exploration of mineral properties.
+As at August 31, 2022, the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
+The recoverability of amounts expended for exploration and evaluation activities is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the properties or realizing proceeds from their disposition.

+The Company had a deficit of \$10,336,780 as at August 31, 2022, which has been funded by the issuance of equity.
+The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
 The outcome of these matters cannot be predicted at this time and indicate the existence of a material uncertainty that casts significant doubt upon the Company's ability to continue as a going concern.

-The Company had a deficit of \$8,446,995 as at November 30, 2021, which has been funded by the issuance of equity.
-The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
-These financial statements do not give effect to any adjustments which would be necessary should the company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in these financial statements.
+These financial statements do not give effect to any adjustments which would be necessary should the company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in these unaudited financial statements.